 High Pollution Season

-Better Quality During Rainy Season
+Better Air During Rainy Season

 What Causes Air Pollution In Bangkok

-How Air Quality Compares with Other Places
+How Bangkok Compares With Other Places

 Government and Policy Responses

-• Temporary free public transport to reduce private vehicle use during smog spikes.
+• temporary free public transport to reduce private vehicle use during smog spikes

-• Work from home advisories and occasional school closures when pollution peaks.
+• work-from-home advisories and occasional school closures when pollution peaks

 Health Impacts of Poor Air Quality